Analysis | Why Stakes Are Raised in the Azeri-Armenian Conflict

 Turkey has a closed border and no diplomatic relations with Armenia, in part due to the Karabakh conflict and in part due to wider tension over the 1915 genocide.
 By contrast, Azerbaijan supplies Turkey with natural gas and crude oil via pipelines that pass within 10 miles (16 kilometers) of the Azerbaijan-Armenia border and 30 miles of the conflict zone.
 As a result, Turkey has long sided with Azerbaijan on the Karabakh dispute.
 That support was until recently limited to rhetoric.
 But in July, after a previous Armenian-Azeri clash, Turkey’s military conducted joint exercises with Azerbaijan’s.
 On Oct.
 1, Turkish President Recep Tayyip Erdogan condemned calls for a cease-fire from the so-called Minsk Group, chaired by Russia, the U.S. and France, arguing that until Armenia ends its occupation of Azeri territory, a cease-fire will just lead to future conflict.
 Although Erdogan’s precise goals are uncertain, the change comes at a time when he is using hard power to press Turkish interests across much of the former Ottoman space, including against Russia in Syria and Libya, and against Cyprus, Greece and Israel in the Eastern Mediterranean.
 Turkey denied claims by Armenia, the Russian Foreign Ministry and French President Emmanuel Macron that it had sent jihadist fighters from Syria to the conflict zone.

-Energy markets have reacted calmly to the upsurge in fighting, despite the potential for an attack on the Baku-Tbilisi-Ceyhan oil pipeline.
-The BTC has a capacity of 1.2 million barrels per day, but it normally operates at only half that level.
-With large surpluses available on the global market amid soft demand, the threat of a stoppage does not seem to have been enough to move oil prices.
-The South Caucasus pipeline, which runs alongside the BTC, delivered 9.2 billion cubic meters (325 billion cubic feet) of natural gas to Turkey in 2019, and is due to start supplying Greece and Italy with up to 3% of the EU’s total supply next month.
-But again, demand is currently weak.
-Armenia has yet to attack Azerbaijan’s pipelines during the 30-year conflict.
+The Baku-Tbilisi-Ceyhan oil pipeline has a capacity of 1.2 million barrels per day, but it normally operates at only half that level.
+With large surpluses available on the global market amid soft demand, the threat of a stoppage does not seem to be sufficient to significantly disrupt the oil market.
+The South Caucasus pipeline, which runs alongside the BTC, delivered 9.2 billion cubic meters (325 billion cubic feet) of natural gas to Turkey in 2019, and is due to start supplying Greece and Italy with up to 3% of the EU’s total supply.
+But again, demand has been weak.

 For more articles like this, please visit us at bloomberg.com